algorithm-archivists/algorithm-archive/contents/domain_coloring/domain_coloring.md

     <img  class="center" src="res/rgb1.png" style="width:84%" />
 </p>

-As a note here, there is a clear phase discontinuity along the vertical axis.
-That is to say that the complex phase wraps around the origin, ranging from 0 (clear) to $$2\pi$$ (red).
+As a note here, there is a clear phase discontinuity along the horizontal axis, which is a consequence of the fact that the complex phase wraps around the origin, ranging from 0 (clear) to $$2\pi$$ (red).
-In addition, the edges of the plot are blue because the function value increases linearly as we move from the origin.
+In addition, the edges of the plot are blue because the function's magnitude increases linearly as we move from the origin.

 If we instead look at the function $$f(z) = z^2$$, we can generate a similar plot: